dlu-ch/dbor-cpp/README.txt

  - With or without use of 64 bit arithmetics by default

-DBOR values and associated set of native data types:
+DBOR values and associated sets of native data types:

    Value type              Associated set of native data types
    ----------------------  -----------------------------------